Aberdare: Local government

-By 1889, the Local Board of Health had initiated a number of developments which included the purchase of local reservoirs from the Aberdare Waterworks Company for £97,000, a sewerage scheme costing £35,000, as well as the opening of Aberdare Public Park and a local fever hospital.
+By 1889, the Local Board of Health had initiated a number of developments: these included the purchase of local reservoirs from the Aberdare Waterworks Company for £97,000, a sewerage scheme costing £35,000, as well as the opening of Aberdare Public Park and a local fever hospital.
 The lack of a Free Library, however, remained a concern.

 Later, the formation of the Glamorgan County Council (upon which Aberdare had five elected members) in 1889, followed by the Aberdare Urban District Council, which replaced the Local Board in 1894, transformed the local politics of the Aberdare valley.

-At the 1889 Glamorgan County Council Elections most of the elected representatives were coalowners and industrialists and the only exception in the earlier period was the miners' agent David Morgan (Dai o'r Nant), elected in 1892 as a labour representative.
+At the 1889 Glamorgan County Council Elections most of the elected representatives were coalowners and industrialists, and the only exception in the earlier period was the miners' agent David Morgan (Dai o'r Nant), elected in 1892 as a labour representative.
 From the early 1900s, however, Labour candidates began to gain ground and dominated local government from the 1920s onwards.
 The same pattern was seen on the Aberdare UDC.

 Aberdare Urban District was abolished in 1974 under the Local Government Act 1972.
 The area became part of the borough of Cynon Valley within the new county of Mid Glamorgan.
 The area of the former urban district was made a community, later being subdivided in 1982 into five communities: Aberaman, Cwmbach, Llwydcoed, Penywaun, and a smaller Aberdare community.
 The Aberdare community was further divided in 2017 into two communities called Aberdare East and Aberdare West.
 Aberdare East includes Aberdare town centre and the village of Abernant.
 Aberdare West includes Cwmdare, Cwm Sian and Trecynon.
 No community council exists for either of the Aberdare communities.

 Cynon Valley Borough Council and Mid Glamorgan County Council were both abolished in 1996, since when Aberdare has been governed by Rhondda Cynon Taf County Borough Council.
 The town lies mainly in the Aberdare East ward, represented by two county councillors.
 Nearby Cwmdare, Llwydcoed and Trecynon are represented by the Aberdare West/Llwydcoed ward.
 Both wards have been represented by the Labour Party since 2012.